Understanding the Types of Neurofibromatosis

 - Does anyone else in the family have neurofibromatosis?

-Your provider will also give you a physical exam to look for signs of neurofibromatosis — like tumors, spots on your skin or problems with your vision, hearing or heart.
-This may include a hearing test and eye exam.
+Your provider will also do a physical exam to check for signs of neurofibromatosis, like tumors, skin spots or heart problems.
+You might also have a hearing test and eye exam.

-Because neurofibromatosis is a genetic (inherited) condition, your provider will usually recommend you have genetic testing as part of your evaluation.
+Because neurofibromatosis is passed down through families, your provider will likely suggest genetic testing as part of your care.

 Meet Our Neurofibromatosis Team

-Our team-based approach to care means you’ll have all the specialty providers you need working together to plan your ongoing treatment, like:
+Our team-based approach to care means you have all the specialty providers you need working together (and with you) to plan and manage your treatment, like:

 0 Providers Who Treat Neurofibromatosis